marco262/my_wiki/data/onednd/class/bard.md

 ## Creating a Bard

-To create a Bard, consult the following lists, which provide Hit Points, Proficiencies, and Armor Training.
+To create a Bard, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a 1st-level character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the [Multiclassing and the Bard](#multiclassing-and-the-bard) section.

 Then look at the Bard table to see the Class Features you get at each level in this Class.
 The descriptions of those features appear in the [Bard Class Features](#bard-class-features) section.